gruener-campus-malchow/S4V3TC/README.md

-a school project for a wifi-authenticated door
+...a school project for a wifi-authenticated door